JPautz/Group-name/README.md

 * Understanding of the technologies and libraries that are to be used.

 __Implementation Completion__
-* Projected date: //2017
+* Projected date: 6/9/2017
 * Implementation of the specification.

 __Testing and Integration Completion__
-* Projected date: //2017
+* Projected date: TBD
 * Evaluation of implementation.

 ##7.
 Risks and Uncertainties

 * Information that we might need would not be available.
 For instance, we do not currently have access to the information PolyPlanner or PASS uses.
-* The intuivity of our user interface.